Ixsight is looking for passionate individuals to join our team. Learn more

 AML Compliance Program: The System Behind the Strategy

-The last among the four pillars of AML that answers the question is the AML Compliance Program.
+The last among the five pillars of AML that answers the question is the AML Compliance Program.
 This is another important pillar that is at the center of focusing on and identifying core customers, client groups, etc. Thus, without it, the strategy appears to be uncoordinated.
 With it, all organized activity within the institution is in harmony.

 An AML Compliance Program defines the specific strategy for fighting against money laundering, legal requirements, and guidelines.
 It all starts with leadership: actual commitment to compliance, which is demonstrated by management at every level of an organization.
 It further goes down to training, internal audits, and documented procedures.

 This, however, is not just a paperwork job.
-The initiative is instilled through professional decision making, technological advancements, and internal monitoring in the AML Compliance program.
+The initiative is instilled through professional decision-making, technological advancements, and internal monitoring in the AML Compliance program.
 They include the appointment of a competent compliance officer, sufficient and frequent training of the staff, and the constant improvement of the controls from the outputs from the Risk Assessment.

 Equally crucial is independent testing.
 Independent checks are an appropriate means of establishing whether the AML Compliance Program is performing its tasks and meeting its objectives.
 I had my questions regarding whether or not systems were flagging what they were supposed to: Are SARs being filed promptly?
 Is there sufficient evidence that new regulations are being properly enforced in the health institution?